jeya-maria-jose/Medical-Transformer/README.md

  <a href="https://arxiv.org/abs/2102.10662"> </a>

-Pytorch Code for the paper
+Pytorch code for the paper
 ["Medical Transformer: Gated Axial-Attention for Medical Image Segmentation"](https://arxiv.org/pdf/2102.10662.pdf)